Driving In Albania: Everything You NEED To Know 2026

-Heading on an Albanian road trip soon?
-Read on to find out everything you need to know before visiting from our first-hand experience!
+Thinking about driving in Albania?
+Read on to find out everything you need to know before visiting from our first-hand experience road-tripping across Albania!

 We’re here to share with you our first-hand experience of driving in Albania, including everything you need to know, from how to rent a car, to the rules of the road, and useful things to know before you set off.